 Greenpan Valencia Pro 11-piece pan set

-Multiple pan sets have appeared on Bake Off over the years, from the likes of ProCook and Le Creuset, but in episode 1 of this series, the pans were unmistakably from GreenPan – most closely resembling the Valencia Pro range (now only available in the US).
-The bakers used a variety of sizes in week one as they made jams, caramels and curds for their cakes.
+Multiple pan sets have appeared on Bake Off over the years from the likes of ProCook and Le Creuset, but in this series, the pans appear to be from GreenPan – most closely resembling the Valencia Pro range.
+The bakers have used a variety of sizes so far to make jams, caramels and curds.

-As an alternative, GreenPan's Copenhagen pans (only available in the UK) are similar to those in the Valencia range – each has a PFA-free ceramic non-sticking coating, robust aluminium core and sleek stainless steel handle.
+As an alternative, GreenPan's Copenhagen pans are similar to those in the Valencia range.
+Each has a PFA-free ceramic non-sticking coating, robust aluminium core and sleek stainless steel handle.

 Available from: